9 Paid Summer Internships for High School Students

 Eligibility: Be a U.S. citizen, have a cumulative 3.0 GPA (on a 4.0 scale), be a full-time student, and be a minimum of 16 years of age at the time of application

-The NASA OSTEM (Office of STEM Engagement) High School Internship Program is a great opportunity if you are interested in technology and space exploration.
-These internship programs allow you to engage with technologies used in space exploration, satellite communication, and aerospace engineering.
-Whether you're fascinated by robotics, software development, or the mechanisms behind spacecraft, these internships allow you to apply your theoretical knowledge to various real-world challenges.
+The NASA OSTEM (Office of STEM Engagement) High School Internship Program is an excellent opportunity for those interested in technology and space exploration.
+These internship programs allow you to engage with the technologies used in space exploration, satellite communication, and aerospace engineering.
+Whether you're fascinated by robotics, software development, or the mechanisms behind spacecraft, these internships allow you to apply your theoretical knowledge to various challenges.
 You will have access to NASA's modern facilities and resources.
 Check out this guide to learn more about NASA internships!

 Application deadline: TBA